- Category: Nouvelles et communiqués

 - Car pooling between people who do not live at the same address, as well as the exchange or sharing of equipment (e.g. binoculars, spotting scope, ID guide) is prohibited.

 - Group activities (e.g. conferences, guided excursions) can be offered if the physical distance of two meters can be respected.
 Moreover, conferences and training sessions can be offered by clubs or QuébecOiseaux using meeting or webinar platforms.

 - People with symptoms of COVID-19 should stay at home for 14 days.
 Of course, it is still possible to watch birds around the house during this period.

 - Be careful at all times because birdwatching, like any activity, presents risks of contamination (service station, public toilets, barrier, boardwalk, observation tower, etc.).

-- Wearing a mask is not mandatory but recommended if social distancing seems difficult to respect.
+- Wearing a mask is not mandatory outside but recommended if social distancing seems difficult to respect.
 Better to use sober colors so as not to frighten the birds.